Symmetric thermal optimal path and time-dependent lead-lag relationship: Novel statistical tests and application to UK and US real-estate and monetary policies: Method

 \subsection{The thermal optimal path method (TOP)}

 The TOP method has been proposed as a novel method to quantify the dynamical evolution of lead-lag structures between two time series \citep{Sornette-Zhou-2005-QF,Zhou-Sornette-2006-JMe,Zhou-Sornette-2007-PA}.
-Consider two standardized time series $X(t_1):t_1=0,\cdots,N-1$ and $Y(t_2):t_2=0,\cdots,N-1$, i.e., $X(t_1)$ and $Y(t_2)$ have zero means and unit variance.
-We first form a distance matrix that allows us to compare systematically all values of the first time series $X(t_1)$ along the time axis with all the values of the second time series $Y(t_2)$.
+Consider two standardized time series $X(t_X):t_X=0,\cdots,N-1$ and $Y(t_Y):t_Y=0,\cdots,N-1$, i.e., $X(t_X)$ and $Y(t_Y)$ have zero means and unit variance.
+We first form a distance matrix that allows us to compare systematically all values of the first time series $X(t_X)$ along the time axis $t_X$ with all the values of the second time series $Y(t_Y)$ along the time axis $t_Y$.
 As to the definition of distance, we can in principle use any definition that obeys the axioms to qualify as a genuine distance and that is sufficiently local to be attributed to each node.
-Here, we still define the distance matrix $E_{X,Y}$ between $X$ to $Y$, which is used in \citep{Sornette-Zhou-2005-QF}, as
+Here, we define the distance matrix $E_{X,Y}$ between $X$ and $Y$ \citep{Sornette-Zhou-2005-QF}, as the matrix of elements $\epsilon_-(t_X,t_Y)$ built by comparing the value of the first time series $X(t_X)$ at a given time $t_X$ with the value of the second time series $Y(t_Y)$ at another given time $t_Y$.
+Using the $L^2$ norm, this defines the scalar element $ \epsilon_{-}(t_X,t_Y)$ at row $t_X$ and column $t_Y$

-The value of $\epsilon_-(t_1,t_2)$ measures the distance between the realizations of $X$ at time $t_1$ and $Y$ at time $t_2$.
+Scanning all possible values of $t_X$ and $t_Y$ allows us to construct the set of matrix elements $ \epsilon_{-}(t_X,t_Y)$ defining the distance matrix $E_{X,Y}$ between $X$ and $Y$.
+The value of $\epsilon_-(t_X,t_Y)$ measures the distance between the realizations of $X$ at time $t_X$ and $Y$ at time $t_Y$.
 Depending on the nature of the time series, it is interesting to use other distances, for instance and

 to deal with the anti-monotonic and non-monotonic relationship between two time series \citep{Zhou-Sornette-2007-PA}.
-Our method introduced below applies these three distances without modifications.
+Our method introduced below applies the first distance without modifications.

-The dependence relationship between the two time series is searched for in the form of a one-to-one mapping $t_2=\phi(t_1)$ between the times ${t_1}$ of the first time series $X$ and the times ${t_2}$ of the second time series such that the two time series are closest in a certain sense.
+The dependence relationship between the two time series is searched for in the form of a one-to-one mapping $t_Y=\phi(t_X)$ between the times ${t_X}$ of the first time series $X$ and the times ${t_Y}$ of the second time series such that the two time series are closest in a certain sense.
 Consider a simple example like $Y(t)=X(t-k)$ with $k>0$ is a positive constant.
-Then we get $\epsilon_-(t_1,t_2)=0$ for $t_2=t_1+k$.
+Then we get $\epsilon_-(t_X,t_Y)=0$ for $t_Y=t_X+k$.
 Detecting this dependence relationship then amounts to find the line with zero values which is parallel to the main diagonal of the distance matrix $E_{X,Y}$ with distance definition $\epsilon_-$.
-This line equivalently defines the affine mapping $t_2=\phi(t_1)=t_1+k$.
+This line equivalently defines the affine mapping $t_Y=\phi(t_X)=t_X+k$.